Costaki33/asteroid-data-proximity-analysis/README.md

 This file contains the worker script, which utilizes functions from jobs.py to preform queued jobs.
 - *jobs.py*
 This file contains all job related functions, such as save, update, and so on.
 These functions are called in ``app.py`` as a part of the various routes called by the user.
+- *print_errors.py*
+This is the script that outputs different messages based on different conditions met by the user when calling a HTTP curl method.

+### /test
+- *test_flask.py*
+ This is the pytest script that runs the integration testing funcitons of our system, checking that our system is working properly.

+### JPG
+- *asteroid_query_system_diagram.jpg*
+JPG image of our diagram of the APADQS and how the system works from the back end.

 ## Citations
 Hossain, M. S. (2022, May 11).
 Asteroid dataset.
 Kaggle.
 Retrieved May 12, 2022, from https://www.kaggle.com/datasets/sakhawat18/asteroid-dataset?resource=download